art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 Do not try to run Mantella.exe through Mod Organizer 2 / Vortex as it will not work correctly.
 ```

-3. When you first load the mod, MAKE SURE TO CREATE A SAVE AND RELOAD THAT SAVE.
-The voicelines will not play otherwise!
-You do not have to start a new game to do this, you can also create a new save in an existing game.
+3. If you add a new unlisted NPC and for some reason the lip sync isn't happening in game you may need to close and reopen Fallout 4.

 ```{admonition} Note
 :class: seealso